in

 After letting the grout dry for 1 day, clean the surface first and apply the final layer of seal above the flagstone and grout.

-Apply an abundant amount of the penetrating sealer to the whole flagstone surface.
+Apply an abundant amount of the penetrating sealer to the whole stone surface.
 Let it dry for 1 day.

-Once the final coating fully dries, it is best to prevent too much walking or stepping on the surface first.
-Yes, the sealer is already dry, but it’s not that hard already.
+Once the final coating fully dries, preventing too much walking or stepping on the surface is best.
+Yes, the sealer is already dry, but itโs not that hard already.
 Its curing and hardening process will take 10 to 15 days.

 How Often To Seal Flagstone

-If you notice that there are unwanted elements such as flakes or molds in some areas, that’s a sign that you have to seal your flagstone once a year.
-You need to make sure to properly seal the whole surface to prevent any problems.
+If you notice unwanted elements, such as flakes or mold in some areas, thatโs a sign that you have to seal your flagstone once a year.
+You need to seal the whole surface to prevent any problems properly.

 Best Flagstone Sealer